Previous

 Field trips and residential visits

-You may be entitled to some help towards the cost of field trips or residential visits directly related to your course.
+You may be entitled to help towards the cost of field trips or residential visits subject to funds being available.
+Trips should be taking place in the current academic year and must be related to your course.

 Apply or find out more